ouziel-slama/mhinprotocol/docs/protocol.typ

 == Method 2: Custom Distribution via OP_RETURN

-You can specify exactly how MHINs should be distributed by including an OP_RETURN output in your transaction with custom distribution data.
-This allows for precise control over MHIN transfers.
+You can specify exactly how ZELDs should be distributed by including an OP_RETURN output in your transaction with custom distribution data.
+This allows for precise control over ZELD transfers.

 === OP_RETURN Format:

-- The OP_RETURN script must contain data that starts with the 4-byte prefix "MHIN"
+- The OP_RETURN script must contain data that starts with the 4-byte prefix "ZELD"

 - Following the prefix, the data must be encoded in CBOR format

 - The CBOR data should represent a vector of unsigned 64-bit integers (Vec<u64>)

-- Each integer specifies how many MHINs to send to the corresponding output UTXO
+- Each integer specifies how many ZELDs to send to the corresponding output UTXO

 === Distribution Rules: